mlprosper/mlprosper.github.io/_posts/2014-01-09-Clearing-Out-Custom-Cookbooks-From-AWS-Opsworks.markdown

 `/opt/aws/opsworks/current/site-cookbooks/`

-Because my custom cookbook had a problem, Opsworks was not able to remove it properly and I had to clear it out yourself.
+Because my custom cookbook had a problem, Opsworks was not able to remove it properly and I had to clear it out myself.
 A simple `rm -r /opt/aws/opsworks/current/site-cookbooks` did the trick (I had to `sudo -i` first).

 Fixing the custom cookbook template, updating the instances with the custom cookbook, then deploying again did the trick.